Frequently asked Questions

 How many people might there be in a class?

 Sessions and workshops range from small groups to larger ensembles.
 A variety of group sizes and formats is key to the ethos of the Summer Sessions.

 How long are the course days?

 A typical day will start at 09.00h and end at 16.00h.

 When and where can I pay?

 You can apply to take part by completing our online booking form.
 Once we have confirmed your place, you will be directed to the online shop to pay.
 Please note that any fees paid are non-refundable, unless the course is cancelled by Trinity Laban.

 When will I receive full information regarding the course?

-When you apply for a place through the online booking form, an automated receipt is generated and sent to you.
 After your place is confirmed, you will be emailed a full participant information pack a few weeks before the course is due to start.
 Until then, the website is the best place to find up-date info.

 What do we expect of participants?